albelka/tictactoe/README.md

 *	_How to win with one player_

 *	_How to add second player and his objects_

 *	_Set clicks to alternate between O and X_

 *	_Set separate player arrays to track players performance_

 *	_Figure out how to limit the clicked box from not been clicked on again_

+# AI Specifications_

+*	_The computer should know when there are two adjacent squares marked_

+*	_The computer should block whenever a player has two in a row_

+*	_The computer should choose the center square for it's first move if possible_

 ## Support and contact details